|Scroll Prev Top Next More|

 See the eWriter chapter in the Configuring section for full information on configuring, using and distributing eWriter books.
 See Links & Context Help and eWriter for Software Help for additional information you will need if you are going to deploy eWriter for your software documentation.

-Important: You must use the .ewriter file extension for files distributed on their own!
+Use the .ewriter file extension for files distributed on their own

-If you have used eWriter before version 8 of Help+Manual you may be using your own file extension.
-You can no longer do this if you are distributing your eWriter books on their own for users to open themselves.
-You must now use the standard .ewriter file extension.
-This is registered in the Windows Store and makes it possible for Windows 10 users to automatically get the viewer from the Windows Store when they open an eWriter file.
+Use the the standard .ewriter file extension if you are going to distribute eWriter Help files on their own.
+This extension is registered in the Windows Store and makes it possible for Windows 10 and 11 users to get the viewer from the Windows Store when they open an eWriter file.

-Users on older versions of Windows can get the free installer from our eWriter page:
+Users on older versions of Windows and MacOS users can get the free installers from our eWriter page:

 Configure your eWriter viewer settings

 EWriter books contain settings that configure the viewer's appearance and behavior.
 Before publishing to eWriter, check out and set up the configuration options.
 See here for details and instructions.
-You can configure a main menu and right-click context menu, security and password options, an expiry data for the eBook, kiosk mode for presentations and more.
+You can configure a main menu and right-click context menu, security and password options, an expiry date for the help file and some other features.

 You need to use a WebHelp skin for your output

-Since eWriter is really WebHelp, you need to either configure your WebHelp templates in your project or choose one of Help+Manual's ready-to-use skins.
-It's easier to use a skin.
+Since eWriter is really WebHelp, you need to either configure your WebHelp templates in your project or choose one of Help+Manual's ready-to-use skins, or one of the dedicated eWriter skins in the Premium Pack add-on.
 See here for details on configuring your WebHelp templates and here for more details on skins.

-6.Open and select your project in Help+Manual.
-Then select Publish in the Project tab, then click on Publish Format at the top of the page and select eWriter eBooks for Windows.
+1.Open and select your project in Help+Manual.
+Then select Publish in the Project tab, then click on Publish Format at the top of the page and select eWriter Help.

-10.Select Publish Now! at the top right to generate the eWriter eBook.
+5.Select Publish Now! at the top right to generate the eWriter Help file.